-While natural disasters are known to have devastating immediate economic impacts, their long-run effect on economic growth is not yet well enough understood and some studies have even suggested positive impacts.
-For the natural hazard of earthquakes, no global empirical study has so far been conducted that applies a disaster measure that represents the physical hazard of earthquake ground shaking.
-In this paper I exploit the random within-country variation of shaking over years to identify the causal effect of earthquakes on economic growth.
-I create a new data set containing the universe of global relevant earthquake ground shaking from 1973 to 2015 and combine it with Worldbank country-level GDP data to construct a panel dataset of country-year observations.
-I find significant negative global long-term growth impacts of earthquakes that are comparable with previous findings in the literature on cyclones.
-In particular, the results suggest that 8 years later an average (non-zero) exposure reduces GDP per capita by 1.9%.
-Furthermore, I find evidence for ample heterogeneity in these effects.
-The results suggest that (i) the impacts on growth are primarily incurred by low and middle-income countries and that (ii) high-income countries are potentially even able to experience positive “building back better'” effects.
-Moreover, based on an analysis of different spatial aggregation approaches, I conclude that impacts are primarily driven by (local) high intensity events and not by spatially large exposure to lower intensity shaking.
+Natural disasters are known to have devastating immediate impacts, but their long-run effect on economic growth is not well understood.
+For the natural hazard of earthquakes, this paper provides the first global empirical study on this topic that applies a measure of the exogenous physical hazard responsible for earthquake impacts, earthquake ground shaking.
+I exploit the random within-country year-to-year variation of shaking to identify the causal effect of earthquakes on economic growth.
+To construct a panel dataset with country-year observations of earthquake exposure and socioeconomic variables, I combine the universe of relevant earthquake ground shaking data from 1973 to 2015 with country-level World Bank indicators.
+I find negative long-run growth impacts for an average country comparable with recent findings for climate-related natural disasters.
+A typical earthquake reduces GDP per capita by 1.6% eight years later, with substantial heterogeneity by country categories.
+In particular, low and middle-income countries experience the greatest long-run economic damages while high-income countries may even experience some positive “building back better” effects.
+Based on an analysis of alternative spatial aggregation approaches, I find earthquake impacts are driven by local high-intensity events rather than spatially diffuse exposure to lower intensity shaking.

 The Relationship between Nightlight and Socioeconomic Variables at High Spatial Resolutions.

 Lackner, S., Pennerstorfer D., Sinabell F., and C. Small

 Gulf Coast Parents Speak: Children’s Health Outcomes in the Aftermath of the Deepwater Horizon Oil Spill.